-Arcus intentionally chooses which types and levels of risk to take and what to avoid and mitigate.
+Arcus intentionally chooses which types and levels of risk to take and what to avoid or mitigate.
 Arcus ensures that the Firm's risk choices are aligned with its strategy and financial and operational risk-taking capabilities.
-The process consists of risk identification, assessment, measurement, and control, plus the monitoring, reporting and evaluation of risks.
+The process consists of risk identification, assessment, measurement, monitoring and reporting of risks.